-This flavor-packed healthy vegetarian Mexican Black Bean and Quinoa Salad combines gluten free quinoa and hearty black beans with sweet corn, red bell pepper, queso fresco, and Hatch green chile.
+This flavor-packed vegetarian Southwestern Black Bean Quinoa Salad with Hatch green chile combines gluten free quinoa and hearty black beans with sweet corn, red bell pepper, queso fresco, and Hatch green chile.
 This hearty salad gets tossed with a zesty chipotle and citrus vinaigrette that you're sure to love!
 Serve as a vegetarian main dish, or as a side dish...
 It comes together in about half an hour!
 Delicioso!

 👩🏻🍳 Tamara Talks - Recipe Inspiration